FE43DF93-13CD-493E-BEF2-A77A9E7D6926 Copenhagen Consensus Center Logo

 Research

-All 12 peer-reviewed best investment papers will be released below during the spring of 2023.
-The papers will be published in a special issue of the Cambridge University Press Journal of Benefit-Cost Analysis (2023 Volume 14 Issue S1).
+All 12 peer-reviewed best investment papers were released below during the spring of 2023.
+The papers are published in a special issue of the Cambridge University Press Journal of Benefit-Cost Analysis (2023 Volume 14 Issue S1).

 Agricultural R&D